gatsbyjs/gatsby/docs/docs/how-to/adding-common-features/adding-forms.md

 ### Client-side data entry

-When users type into the input, you want to persist their input, as well as store it in a JavaScript field that will later be available to your form validation and submission logic.
+When users type into the input, you want to store it in a JavaScript field that will later be available to your form validation and submission logic.

 The "Controlled Components" section of the React documentation [provides a good code example here](https://reactjs.org/docs/forms.html#controlled-components).